-The following discussion relates to entities that are currently in electric competition in Texas and does not apply to the City or the System, but could apply if the System and the City opt-in to electric competition.
+The following discussion relates to entities that are currently in electric competition in Texas and does not apply to the Board and the City, but could apply if the Board and the City opt-in to electric competition.

-Generation assets of Investor Owned Utilities ("IOUs") are owned by Power Generation Companies, which must register with the PUCT and must comply with certain rules that are intended to protect consumers, but they otherwise are unregulated and may sell electricity at market prices.
-IOU owners of TDUs are fully regulated by the PUCT.
-Retail sales activities are performed by REPs which are the only entities authorized to sell electricity to retail customers (other than MOUs and Electric Co-ops within their service areas, or, if they have adopted retail competition, also outside their service areas).
+Generation assets of IOUs are owned by Power Generation Companies, which must register with the PUCT and must comply with certain rules that are intended to protect consumers, but they otherwise are unregulated and may sell electricity at market prices.
+IOU owners of Transmission and Distribution Utilities ("TDUs") are fully regulated by the PUCT.
+Retail sales activities are performed by Retail Electric Providers ("REPs") which are the only entities authorized to sell electricity to retail customers (other than MOUs and Electric Co-Ops within their service areas, or, if they have adopted retail competition, also outside their service areas).
 REPs must register with the PUCT, demonstrate financial capabilities, and comply with certain consumer protection requirements.
-REPs buy electricity from Power Generation Companies, power marketers, and/or other parties and may resell that electricity to retail customers at any location in Texas (other than within service areas of MOUs and Electric Co-ops that have not opened their service areas to retail competition).
-TDUs, MOUs, and Electric Co-ops that have chosen to participate in competition are obligated to deliver electricity to retail customers and are also required to transport electricity to wholesale buyers.
+REPs buy electricity from Power Generation Companies, power marketers, and/ or other parties and may resell that electricity to retail customers at any location in ERCOT (other than within service areas of MOUs and Electric Co-Ops that have not opened their service areas to retail customers and are also required to transport electricity to wholesale buyers.
 The PUCT is required to approve the construction of TDUs' new transmission facilities and may order the construction of new facilities in Texas in order to relieve transmission congestion.
 TDUs are required to provide access to both their transmission and distribution systems on a non-discriminatory basis to all eligible customers.
 Retail rates for the use of distribution systems of MOUs and Electric Co-ops are exclusively within the jurisdiction of these entities' governing bodies rather than that of the PUCT.

 SB 7 also provides a number of consumer protection provisions.
-Each service area within Texas that participates in retail competition has a designated Provider of Last Resort; those Providers of Last Resort serving in former service areas of IOUs are selected and approved by the PUCT.
+Each service area within the State that participates in retail competition has a designated Provider of Last Resort; those Providers of Last Resort serving in former service areas of IOUs are selected and approved by the PUCT.
 The City has the option to be designated as a Provider of Last Resort for its service area if it chooses to opt-in.
 The Provider of Last Resort is a REP that must offer to sell electricity to any retail customer in its designated area at a standard rate approved by the PUCT.
 The Provider of Last Resort must also serve any customer whose REP has failed to provide service.
 Each MOU and Electric Co-op that opts-in to retail competition may designate itself or another qualified entity as the Provider of Last Resort for its service territory.
 In such cases, the respective MOU or Electric Co-op, not the PUCT, will set the electric rates for such respective Provider of Last Resort.